Premier League Gets Green Light For June Re-start - UrduPoint

 "We are just people too," tweeted Norwich midfielder Todd Cantwell on Sunday.

-Clubs stand to lose an estimated 1 billion ($1.2 billion) if the season is not finished, 760 million of which comes from tv contracts that would be satisfied if games were played behind closed doors.
+There is also disagreement over where the remaining 92 matches of the season would be played.

-Financial worries are also causing divisions among the 20 top-flight clubs, which could end the chances of a return to action.
+League chiefs believed they would only get the government's green light to restart if matches were held at a limited number of neutral venues to reduce the medical, police, security and broadcast personnel required.

-A group of clubs near the bottom of the table are fiercely opposed to plans to play the remaining 92 games at neutral venues.
+A number of clubs near the bottom of the table have spoken openly of their opposition to the plan as they believe it would increase the risk of being relegated.

 "With all these compromises and health risks we are asked to finish a competition that bears no resemblance to the one we started," Watford's chairman and chief executive Scott Duxbury told the club's website.